stowett/stowett/README.md

 ## Cybersecurity Project Portfolio
 *Hands‑on projects bridging theory and practice to strengthen security operations and resilience.*

 I am passionate about **Information Systems Management, Human‑Computer Interaction Design (HCID), and Cybersecurity**, and thrive on solving complex challenges through hands‑on projects.
-My portfolio highlights work ranging from **vulnerability management** to **threat detection and security operations**, showcasing practical skills in building, automating, and strengthening defenses.
+My Cybersecurity portfolio highlights work ranging from **vulnerability management** to **threat detection and security operations**, showcasing practical skills in building, automating, and strengthening defenses.
 Each project reflects my commitment to exploring the ever‑evolving cybersecurity landscape and applying knowledge to real‑world scenarios.

 👉 Explore the projects below to see how I’ve contributed to enhancing security operations, streamlining processes, and driving resilient solutions.